logno-dev/dotctl/README.md

 dotctl add shell all

 # Add a package for specific systems
-dotctl add vim linux macos
+dotctl add nvim linux macos

 # Remove a package from configuration
 dotctl remove old-package

+# Adopt all new config directories
+dotctl adopt

+# Adopt specific package for all systems
+dotctl adopt new-app

+# Adopt specific package for specific systems
+dotctl adopt new-app arch linux

+# Preview what would be adopted
+dotctl --dry-run adopt

 # Use custom dotfiles directory
 dotctl --dotfiles-dir ~/my-dotfiles deploy